CGJennings/se3docs/docs/um-install-command-line-options.md

 Sets which [text anti-aliasing mode to use](um-install-troubleshooting.md#text-quality-issues).
 Used to correct text quality issues.

 `--xDebugException`
-Causes a fatal startup error.
+Causes a fatal start-up error.
 Used for testing.

 `--xDisableProjectRestore`
 Prevents Strange Eons from trying to re-open the project that was open when the app was last used.
 This is useful if a problem with this folder is preventing the app from starting.